pierretallotte/ctf-writeups/htb-blue/README.md

 ------------------------------------------------------------------------------------------------------------------------------------------------------------ ---------------------------------
 Shellcodes: No Results
 ```
-We can see that, on Windows 7, there is 3 exploits mentionning 'EternalBlue' (what a surprise!).
+We can see that, on Windows 7, there are 3 exploits mentioning `EternalBlue` (what a surprise!).
 We will try to exploit it.
 ## Foothold
-We saw that we may exploit the Samba server with the EternalBlue exploit.
-Let's look if Metasploit have an exploit for it:
+We saw that we may exploit the Samba server with the `EternalBlue` exploit.
+Let's look if `Metasploit` have an exploit for it:
 ```
 [msf](Jobs:0 Agents:0) >> search exploit eternalblue